 Musto is known for its old abandoned settlement on the hill.
 Make sure to visit it, especially that for the past few years they have been undergoing renovation.

 We slept in Musto that night in a small inn.

 Day 6: Musto to Shatili

 The path from Musto to Shatili is a road.
-You have the options to hire a horse or a cab to go to Shatili.
+You have the option to hire a horse or a cab to go to Shatili.
 The road is flat for 10 km.

 How to get to Omalo:

-As far as I know, there are no public transport to Omalo.
+As far as I know, there is no public transport to Omalo.
 So we pre-arranged and chartered a 4×4 van (Marshutka in Georgian) from Tibilisi.